wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 }
 ```

-Now when we submit the form, it should disable the button, fetch the recipes, log the recipes and the renable the button.
+When we submit the form now and search for something like "chicken", it will disable the button, fetch and log the recipes, and finally renable the button.

-Now if you were to search something like "chicken" the form would submit, the button will be disabled for a minute and then in the console you would see the results of recipes with chidekn in them and the button would be reenabled.
+ you were to search something like "chicken" the form would submit, the button will be disabled for a minute and then in the console you would see the results of recipes with chidekn in them and the button would be reenabled.

 ![](@attachment/Clipboard_2020-05-24-20-07-52.png) 24:45